zerohd4869/zerohd4869.github.io/_pages/about.md

 His current research interests include machine learning and natural language processing, with a particular focus on **general representation learning**, **sentiment analysis**, and **harmful content detection**.
 He has published over 10 papers as the primary author in AI conferences and journals, including 4 CCF-A papers.
 Furthermore, he won the first place in 4 tasks at SemEval-2022/2023, and was honored with the Best System Award at SemEval-2023.
-Additionally, he actively contributes to the AI community as an Area Chair for NAACL 2024, a Journal Reviewer for EAAI and TCSVT, and a Program Committee member for various AI conferences.
+Additionally, he actively contributes to the AI community as an Area Chair for NAACL 2024, a Journal Reviewer for EAAI and TCSVT, and a Conference Reviewer for various AI conferences.

 If you are interested in his work or seeking any form of academic cooperation, please feel free to contact him at [hudou@iie.ac.cn](mailto:hudou@iie.ac.cn).

 # 🔥 News
-- *May 2024*: 🎉 One paper are accepted by ACL 2024.
+- *May 2024*: 🎉 One paper is accepted by ACL 2024.
-- *Feb 2024*: 🎉 One paper are accepted by LREC-COLING 2024.
+- *Feb 2024*: 🎉 One paper is accepted by LREC-COLING 2024.
-- *Dec 2023*: 🎉 One paper are accepted by ICASSP 2024.
+- *Dec 2023*: 🎉 One paper is accepted by ICASSP 2024.
-- *Dec 2023*: 🎉 One paper are accepted by AAAI 2024 (Oral).
+- *Dec 2023*: 🎉 One paper is accepted by AAAI 2024 (Oral).
 - *Dec 2023*: Invited to serve as an Area Chair for NAACL 2024.
 - *Jul 2023*: 🎉 Received the Best System Award at SemEval 2023.
 - *May 2023*: 🎉🎉 Two papers are accepted by ACL 2023.